Scottish Naval and Military Academy

-The Scottish Naval and Military Academy in Edinburgh was a school opened on 8 November 1825 and closed in 1869.
-It catered mostly to young gentlemen intending a career with the Army, Navy or, especially, the forces of the East India Company.
+The Scottish Naval and Military Academy in Edinburgh was a private school which opened on 8 November 1825.
+It catered for boys intending to have a career with the Army, Navy or the East India Company.
+It closed in July 1858.
+It was re-formed as the Scottish Institute for Civil, Commercial and Military Education in October 1858 and closed around 1865.

+Captain John Orr (1790-1879) was the superintendent of the Scottish Naval and Military Academy for thirty-three years from 1831, having fought with the Black Watch in the Peninsular War and was wounded at the Battle of Waterloo.

-In 1829 the Academy moved into the three-storey building (subsequently the Caledonian Hotel, since demolished) on Lothian Road opposite Castle Terrace, which it shared with the Royal Riding Academy.
+In 1829 the Academy moved into the three-storey building on Lothian Road opposite Castle Terrace, which it shared with the Royal Riding Academy.
+The building was demolished in the 1870s to make way for the Caledonian Railway Station.

 A noted master at the Academy was James R. Ballantyne, later head master of the Sanskrit College in Benares (modern-day Varanasi), who from 1832 to 1845 taught "Persian, Hindoostanee and Arabic" from classical texts.

+Sir Henry Yule was both a pupil and a master.
+He is famous for his dictionary of Anglo-Indian terms called Hobson-Jobson.

 Another lecturer was William Swan, who taught mathematics and physics, and conducted some notable experiments at the Academy.